Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 35 pounds

-Diamond Naturals Senior Formula Dry Dog Food is a dry kibble with the main ingredient of chicken.
+Diamond Naturals Senior Formula Dry Dog Food is a kibble with chicken as the main ingredient.
 Other prominent ingredients include chicken meal, whole-grain brown rice, and cracked pearled barley.

-The food has 25% protein, which needs to be higher for a senior dog food, but does contain glucosamine and chondroitin, prebiotics, probiotics, and antioxidants.
-The food is reasonably priced, and the small kibbles are easy to eat, but it would benefit from more protein.
+It has 25% protein, which needs to be higher for senior dog food, but it includes glucosamine and chondroitin, prebiotics, probiotics, and antioxidants.
+Diamond Naturals is reasonably priced, and the small kibble is easy to eat, but it would benefit from more protein.

 Pros